KannonZenetism/zenetism-field-physics/zenetism/MP02_Unified_Metaphysics_Ch4.md

 And yet —
 evil is not a cosmic adversary.
 It is a **condition** that emerges
 when entropic inflection is actualized.
+Not mythic, but not harmless.
+It corrodes what it cannot integrate.

 ☍⊘⚐🔻🔶